 - Bipolar disorder

-Therefore, while comparing “DBT Vs CBT” clarifies the distinction between these two branches of behavioral therapy, it’s important to receive both during addiction treatment.
+While comparing DBT vs CBT clarifies the distinction between these two branches of behavioral therapy, it’s important to see the value in both practices during addiction treatment.